 CAC has many virtual activities scheduled for the coming months.

-The Financial Crimes Technical Working Group conference that was originally scheduled to take place in March 2020 in Bridgetown, Barbados was postponed due to COVID-19, and will now be conducted virtually in September and October.
+The Financial Crimes Technical Working Group conference that was originally scheduled to take place in March 2020 in Bridgetown, Barbados was postponed due to COVID-19, and will now be conducted virtually in September.
 The conference will bring together national, regional, and international justice sector professionals to promote best practices investigating and prosecuting transnational financial crimes and conducting civil asset recovery procedures.

 The program will also continue the next phase of the Digital Recording Initiative in The Bahamas.
 The initiative is designed to improve the effectiveness and efficiency of the Bahamian justice sector by supporting efforts to modernize the courts through the advancement of digital recording of court proceedings.
 CAC will host a portion of the follow-on trainings virtually.
 Additionally, NCSC experts remain available to the Bahamian courts as they remotely begin creating strategic planning working groups.

 CAC is working on a Maritime Crime Assessment, which will identify investigative, legal, and procedural barriers preventing CBSI partner-countries from successfully investigating, prosecuting, and adjudicating maritime narcotrafficking offenses in the Caribbean region.
-This effort will include virtual tabletop exercises to enhance both the accuracy and impact of the assessment.
+This effort will include a virtual tabletop exercise in late August with participants across countries and agencies.
+The tabletop exercise will enhance both the accuracy and impact of the assessment.
 By conducting these exercises virtually, they will also help with inspiring new standard operating procedures for information sharing, interagency collaboration, and regional cooperation amid the 2020 change in context.

 The Regional Gang Investigation and Prosecution Training initiative is designed to strengthen the capacity of the regional DPP offices and law enforcement to investigate and prosecute gang related criminal activities.
 It also seeks to enhance the capacity of regional judges and magistrates to adjudicate gang related cases.
 The initiative includes a series of workshops and peer-to-peer consultations in Jamaica, Trinidad & Tobago, Barbados and the Eastern Caribbean.